wind-swell/windswellpottery/src/pages/about/index.md

 templateKey: about-page
 title: About
 ---
-### Wind Swell Studio produces the coolest ceramic shit in the world!
+### Windswell Studio produces hand crafted objects in wood, metal and ceramic.
+Please contact us with any questions or comments.